1on1security/aws-us-west-2-terraform-template/README.md

 # BEFORE YOU BEGIN!!!
 ## Be sure to execute the "prepare-ssh-keys.bash" script before running Terraform.
-The script generates a fresh SSH keypair, and prepares a bash file called as "user_data" for each server, ensuring the public key is deployed on each server. <b>KEYS/aws.template-key is your PRIVATE key, allowing access to both servers.
-Safeguard it accordingly.</b>
+The script generates a fresh SSH keypair and prepares a bash file called as "user_data" for each server, ensuring the public key is deployed on each server. <b>KEYS/aws.template-key is your PRIVATE key, allowing access to both servers.
+Safeguard it accordingly!</b>

 ### The template was built and tested from within WSL2 (Ubuntu 22.04) on a Windows 11 Pro workstation.